Child Custody Lawyers & Attorneys

-If you are considering changing the custody arrangement in your prior divorce case, then our custody attorneys might be able to help.
-When you call our office, you can get a free phone consult with our custody modification lawyer the same day you call.
+If you are considering changing the custody arrangement in your prior divorce case, then our child custody lawyer might be able to help.
+When you call the office, you can get a quick phone consult with our child custody attorney the same day you call.
 If it is something that you feel is worth your time and money to go back to court and modify the custody, then our family law attorney can file it for you and represent you in front of the judge.

 Sometimes circumstances change after the judge makes the original custody decision.
 Maybe you don’t have custody of your child, but you want to have custody or at least joint custody with the other parent.
 If you want to change the legal status of your child’s custody you must file a Petition to Modify Custody.
 This is the request to the court to hear why you think the child’s custody arrangements should be altered.
 There is, however, a heavy burden of proof on your part to convince the court that a change in custody is warranted.

-Our custody attorneys generally require something called a retainer to file a Petition to Modify Custody for you.
+Our child custody lawyers generally require something called a retainer to file a Petition to Modify Custody for you.
 If you and your ex-spouse agree to the changes, then we can sometimes do an Amended Settlement Agreement and modify the custody ordered in the prior decree.
-We are currently charging a flat fee of $600 plus filing fee to do such changes by agreement.
-If the two of you are not in agreement and you want to alter your custody arrangement, then you will have to pay a retainer.
+We are currently charging a flat fee (plus filing fee) to do such changes by agreement.
+If the two of you are not in agreement and you want to alter your custody arrangement, then you will have to pay the child custody lawyer something called a retainer.

 - That a material change in circumstances has occurred since the initial or previous judgment regarding custody in the case;

 - That the child’s best interest will be promoted materially by a change in custody; and

 - That the benefits of the custody change will more than balance the intrinsic disruptive effects which may result from a change in custody.